lebe-dev/pw/docs/SECURITY.md

 - Browser encrypt data
 - Browser generate and encode unique Secret URL which contains secret id and encryption key
 - Backend stores ONLY encrypted data
+- Backend doesn't use disk to store data

 ## Decryption